 When printing, the extruder gear spins in one direction, forcing the filament through the nozzle.
-To avoid leaking, you can set your 3d printer to spin a little distance in the opposite direction when it has to travel a certain distance without extruding.
+To avoid leaking, you can set your 3d printer to spin a little distance in the opposite direction when it has to travel to a certain point without extruding.
 This rotation retracts the filament inside the barrel and removes pressure in the nozzle.
-If this retraction is set properly, no plastic while ooze during travel and no strings will be left.
+If this retraction is set properly, no plastic will ooze during travel and no strings will be left.

 You can set three parameters for retraction: distance, speed, and travel distance.
 Let us find out how they work:

-On the contrary, if you set the distance too long, the nozzle will be empty when it resumes extruding, leaving holes as we already know.
+On the contrary, if you set the distance too long, the nozzle will be empty when it resumes extruding, leaving holes as we already discussed.

 Also, keep in mind that if you set your printer to retract too much, the filament may get clogged and your print will be ruined.

 Retraction Speed sets how fast this distance will be covered.
 As the melted plastic complies with the properties of fluids, if you try to retract too slowly, the filament will only stretch and no improvement whatsoever will be achieved.
-A fast retraction can also cause problems.
+However, a fast retraction can also cause problems.